scrtlabs/SecretNetwork/docs/validators-and-full-nodes/run-full-node-mainnet.md

 ### Pre-Installation Steps

-Use these steps to create your secret key and send it some SCRT.
+Use these steps to create your key and send it some SCRT.
 The key will be used during the installation when registering your node on the network.

-### 1. Generate a new key pair for yourself (change `<key-alias>` with any word of your choice, this is just for your internal/personal reference):
+#### 1. Generate a new key pair for yourself (change `<key-alias>` with any word of your choice, this is just for your internal/personal reference):

 ```bash
 secretcli keys add <key-alias>